Tesla Model 3 saloon review

 While there have been some build quality issues, there are no such worries when it comes to safety.
 Having crash-tested the Model 3, Euro NCAP awarded it the maximum five-star score, with the highest score so far in the safety assist category.

 The Tesla Model 3 has garnered more attention than any other car in recent history, and it seems the hype was worth it.
-With an excellent driving range, stunning performance and lots of clever features, the Model 3 is in a prime position to steal customers, and not just from direct rivals like the BMW 330e plug-in hybrid.
-Even the Polestar 2 is slightly slower and can't match its range, although some may prefer its styling and build quality.
+With an excellent driving range, stunning performance and lots of clever features, the Model 3 is in a prime position to steal customers, and not just from direct rivals such as the BMW 330e plug-in hybrid.
+Even the Polestar 2 is slightly slower and can't match the Tesla’s range, although some may prefer the Polestar’s styling and build quality.